Seven Ways to get out of a Funk

 {physical movement impacts the mind, body and brain chemistry, emotions – since emotions are chemicals running through our body}

-Year ago I heard an interview, on Cathy Heller’s podcast, I will never forget.
+Years ago, I heard an interview on Cathy Heller’s podcast that I will never forget.
 A woman was talking about her severe depression when she was 18-20 years old.
 It was so severe that her hospital let her go, because even electric shocks didn’t help.
-Her father put conditions on living with him: she started going to a gym, she got a dog, and started walking the dog (exercise + being in nature + emotional connection to the dog) That did it.
-Slowly the depression started lifting… she was telling the story few years later, as a happy vibrant person.
+Her father put conditions on living with him: she started going to a gym, she got a dog, and started walking the dog (exercise + being in nature + emotional connection to the dog.)
+That was it.
+Slowly, the depression started lifting… she was telling the story a few years later as a happy, vibrant person.

 4) Nature

-{spending time in nature in a mindful way / return to the present moment} When you walk or sit in nature, in silence, preferably alone, and connect to the present moment… when you truly witness what’s around you… it’s only a matter of time for something to shift within you.
+{spending time in nature in a mindful way / return to the present moment} When you walk or sit in nature, in silence, preferably alone, and connect to the present moment… when you truly witness what’s around you… It’s only a matter of time before something shifts within you.

 Nature heals in many ways.